Tuesday, 8 October 2013

 Opened in 1907, this was perhaps the most spectacular of the local mills, and with

 135,000 spindles it was one of the largest in the Preston district.
-Though the greattapering chimney is long gone, the spectacular mill engine house (3000hp) survives at the
+Though the great

 rear of this essentially modern steel-framed building.
 The mill’s closure was announced in